Cynthia is a homesteader who grows and harvests food for her family. Cynthia prefers using home remedies when she can.

 Everyone has likely seen eucalyptus used in floral arrangements.
-It is fragrant, eye pleasing and a versatile filler.
-Eucalyptus has so many other applications in essential oil form.
-An effective home remedy to many common maladies you could be suffering with.
+It's fragrant, eye-catching, and a versatile filler— but eucalyptus so many other applications in essential oil form; it's an effective home remedy to many common maladies you could be suffering with.

 Essential oils are widely used as home remedies in today's society.
 But first you need to know how to use them, and what afflictions they can remedy.
 In this article I will cover some common uses of eucalyptus oil and how to apply it for each.

 Common uses of eucalyptus essential oil include: